An infinite family of exotic subgroups of hyperbolic groups: Introduction

 Let $\mathcal{F}$ denote the family of discrete countable groups with finite cohomological dimension over $\mathbb{Z}$.
-By the work of Sauer \cite{Sauer2006}, cohomological dimension over $\mathbb{Z}$ is a quasi-isometry invariant amongst groups in $\mathcal{F}$.
+By the work of Sauer \cite[Theore~1.2]{Sauer2006}, cohomological dimension over $\mathbb{Z}$ is a quasi-isometry invariant amongst groups in $\mathcal{F}$.
 Hence we get the following corollary:

-\begin{corollary} There exists infinitely many quasi-isometry classes of finitely generated subgroups of hyperbolic groups which are of type $\mathrm{FP}(\mathbb{Q})$ and which are not hyperbolic. \end{corollary}
+\begin{corx} There exists infinitely many quasi-isometry classes of finitely generated subgroups of hyperbolic groups which are of type $\mathrm{FP}(\mathbb{Q})$ and which are not hyperbolic. \end{corx}

 Recall that a group $G$ is said to be \emph{locally hyperbolic} if every finitely generated subgroup of $G$ is hyperbolic.
-As a consequence of our method, we show that local hyperbolicity and algebraic fibring are mutually exclusive phenomena in higher dimensional groups:
+As another application of our methods, we show that local hyperbolicity and algebraic fibring are mutually exclusive phenomena in groups of higher cohomological dimension:

-\begin{corollary} Let $G$ be a finitely generated, locally hyperbolic, torsion-free group.
+\begin{corx} Let $G$ be a finitely generated, locally hyperbolic, torsion-free group.
 Suppose that $G$ fibres algebraically.
 Then

 where $F_n$ is a free group of rank $n$, and each $\Sigma_i$ is a closed surface group.
-In particular, $\mathrm{cd}_{\mathbb{Q}}(G) \leq 3$.
+In particular, $\mathrm{cd}_{\mathbb{Z}}(G) \leq 3$.